San Patricio County DWI Bail Information

 What Happens After Posting Bail

-- When you must appear in court: You will be given a court date.
-It is crucial that you appear in court on the scheduled date and time.
-Failing to appear can result in a warrant for your arrest and forfeiture of your bail.
+- When you must appear in court: You must appear in court on the date and time specified in your release paperwork.